Trequetrum/blog-onesmallstep/content/types-intro.md

 The best known (and universally applauded) type that does this is the signed integer.
 Statically, a signed integer is a sum type.
 One bit is reserved to tell the system how to interpret the other bits.
 For example: if the tag bit is a `1`, the other bits represent the absolute 'value plus `1`' of a negative number (The 'plus `1`' means there's no way to represent `-0` as distinct from `+0`).
 If the tag bit is a zero, the other bits represent a positive number.
 Like any type, how this is done is down to convention.
 As long as disparate parts of the system/program agree on which bit is the front-matter for a signed integer, there is no further intrinsic meaning to the choice.

 This is a type that requires an invariant not explicit to the construction of the type being upheld.
 That is, that the front-matter bit faithfully describes what follows.
-If your system ever mis-manages the front-matter, then `7 - 10` becomes `3` instead of `-3` (or `2147483645` instead of `-3` given 2s compliment).
+If your system ever mismanages the front-matter, then `7 - 10` becomes `3` instead of `-3` (or `2147483645` instead of `-3` given 2s compliment).
 There are strict rules for how the system is allowed to interact with such a type in order to maintain this invariant.

 Being the tail part of a sum type changes the way you reason about a type, but it still meets everything else we discussed about types; both in giving values meaning and in abstracting representation.